izahetmanowska/ExpertSearch/README.md

 ### 5.3 Closing client

-Either click the stop button on the corresponding container on the Docker Desktop GUI or press `Ctrl` + `C` on the corresponding terminal.
+Either press the stop button on the corresponding container on the Docker Desktop GUI or press `Ctrl` + `C` on the corresponding terminal.